Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

 to indicate the relative entropy between pairs of flux vectors in the exponentially-tilted parametric family

 Using this notation, the housekeeping EPR may be written as

-Thus, the housekeeping EPR quantifies the information-geometric distance between the actual forces $\ff$ and the closest conservative forces, which have the form $\negBBgrad\potlag$ for some $\potlag$.
-Clearly, it vanishes when the actual forces have the conservative form $\ff=\negBBgrad\poteq$.
-The generalized free energy potential $\potopt$, which achieves the minimum in Eq.~\eqref{eq:hkdef-1}, can be understood as the best ``conservative approximation'' of the nonconservative forces.
+In this form, we see that the housekeeping EPR quantifies the information-geometric distance between the actual forces $\ff$ and the closest conservative forces $\negBBgrad\potlag$ (for some $\potlag$).
+It vanishes when the forces are conservative, and otherwise quantifies their ``nonconservative-ness''.
+From this perspective, the generalized potential $\potopt$, which achieves the minimum in Eq.~\eqref{eq:hkdef-1}, provides the ``best conservative approximation'' of the forces.